Facofra/csv-formatter-vscode-extension/README.md

 # csvformatter

 ## Features
-Select csv text, right click, Allign csv.
+Select csv text -> right click -> Allign csv.  <br>
 Columns will be alligned automatically detecting between these possible separators ( , | ; \t )

+Not all text needs to be selected, just the lines where the text is placed.

 ## Release Notes